 6. Men are humble vs boys, who are full of pride.
-Humility doesn’t mean weakness.
-Instead, it means someone understands their strength but doesn’t feel the need to prove it.
+Humility isn’t weakness.
+A humble man understands his strength but doesn’t have to prove it.
 Self awareness and self value bring forth humility, and men have a firm grounding within.

 7. Men are man-made vs boys, who believe they are self-made.
 Men are initiated into manhood by a group of men.
 Boys cannot become men in isolation.
 They believe they can find their manhood within women, but only men can bestow true manhood.
 Stephen Mansfield wrote,